 If you are thinking of contributing a paper, let us know which topic you think it most belongs to.

-- Wildlife tourism protecting or restoring habitats and species
+- Active conservation by tourism operations: protecting or restoring habitats and species, conservation breeding

-- Visitor education for appreciation and understanding of wildlife: making it entertaining, memorable and meaningful
+- Visitor education for appreciation and understanding of wildlife and conservation issues

 Areas remote from cities or major tourism resorts can sometimes an offer amazing experiences that many will consider well worth the travel time if it allows an experience of wildlife or habitats not readily seen elsewhere, or a combination of several appealing features, perhaps involving animals, plants or products not often promoted.
 It has the potential to raise the profile of a region, and to provide jobs for young and old who love the lifestyle of remote areas..